BlenderVR/manual/manual/first-run.rst

 Launch Blender-VR
 -----------------

-Start by `running Blender-VR <installation/installation.html#running>`_.
+Start by opening the blenderVR GUI (see `running Blender-VR <installation/installation.html#running>`_).
 Although in the future you can launch it via a shortcut, for the first run it's better to do it via command-line, to catch any unexpected error.

 Open the Simulation File
 ------------------------